jenkinsci/jetbrains-space-plugin/README.md

 ### Triggering builds

 Space plugin provides an option to trigger builds whenever new commits are pushed to a git repository or some changes are made to a merge request in Space.
-This trigger is enabled by the **JetBrains Space webhook trigger** checkbox in the **Build Triggers** section of the job or pipeline configuration page.
+This trigger is enabled by the **Triggered by JetBrains Space** checkbox in the **Build Triggers** section of the job or pipeline configuration page.
 For this trigger, you need to specify the Space connection, project and git repository to use.
 The list of projects and repositories in the drop-down menus is fetched from the Space API, filtered to only include projects authorized for integration with Jenkins during the Space-side setup process.